Local Shares & Bonds Brokers Business License in Dubai: Cost and Requirements

 Maintaining client accounts and transaction records in accordance with regulatory requirements

-This licence is particularly well-suited to a range of professionals and entities, including:
+This license is particularly well-suited to a range of professionals and entities, including:

 Securities brokerage firms seeking a UAE base of operations